The complete guide to charging an electric car

 Charger types explained

-One of the big initial questions with electric vehicles was what kind of charging connectors and cables they would use.
-While fuel pumps and octane levels have long been standardised across various countries, electric vehicle manufacturers often developed connectors and speeds that best suited their cars’ batteries.
+In the early years of electric cars, one of the biggest dilemmas surrounded the kind of charging sockets and cables they would use.
+While fuel pumps and octane levels have long been standardised across various countries, electric vehicle manufacturers initially developed different connectors that best suited their cars’ batteries.

-This resulted in several different standards of plugs.
-However, the European Union has made an effort to simplify things.
-In 2014, the European Commission ruled that all new plug-in vehicles and all new charging stations should feature a Type 2 (Mennekes) connector.
+However, in Europe there has been a big push to simplify things.
+In 2014, the European Commission ruled that all new plug-in vehicles and all new charging stations should feature a Type 2 (occasionally called a Mennekes) connector.

 This style isn’t very popular, as it was featured on cars such as the Ford Focus EV and other lesser-selling electric vehicles.
 Some public charging stations feature this connector, but they are rare.

 This is a rapid DC charging connector, developed by a consortium of German and American car makers including VW, Audi, Porsche, General Motors, Ford, Mercedes-Benz and BMW.
 CCS stands for Combined Charging System, and it’s the favourite among European manufacturers as well as some Asian makers such as Hyundai.
-These are available for use only in public charging stations with a rapid DC charging capacity of 50kW.
-Your car must come with a CCS socket to be able to use the rapid chargers
+These are available for use only in public 'fast-charging' stations, which commonly provide 50kW of power.
+Your car must come with a CCS socket to be able to use the rapid chargers.

 The good news is that all rapid DC charging stations that supply CCS connectors also supply CHAdeMO connectors.